fauzaanu/fauzaanu/README.md

 ### In Short

-I am not the average die hard to one stack sort of programmer or even designer.

 I will use any and every tool that is applicable to solve the problem I am hired to solve.

 I code in Python, php, C#, JS and many more languages.
 I work with frameworks such as Django, Wordpress and I am slowly picking up Laravel at the moment.